hackbraten68/my-approaches/readme.md

         - hard coded HTML convert to liquid snippets
         - component CSS not done yet

+    for clarity
+        - help with liquid
+        - help /w sass

 Raised Questions:
     - why sass?
     - how to store data text in liquid